qtcloudservices/qtc-ghost/README.md

 $ qtc-cli mar envs:set MYSQL_CHARSET=utf8
 ```

-You'll find the MySQL configuration setting at management console by opening your MDB instance settings panel.
+You'll find the MySQL configuration settings at management console by opening your MDB instance settings panel.

 The `MYSQL_DATABASE` setting value should be the name of the database you created in step 2.

+The `YOUR_BLOG_ADDRESS_HERE` setting value can be the MAR instance Application URL or some other domain from where you plan to serve the blog.

 **Optional SMTP Settings**